-Accountability for the management of this risk resides with the Business Lines, with oversight from the risk functions and the ORC and the CC.
-In addition to the RAF metric, which was arrived at by reference to the Environmental Risk Dashboard that considers a number of parameters, further metrics and reporting will be developed in 2022.
+Accountability for the management of this risk resides with the Business Lines, with oversight from the risk functions and the ORC and CC.

-The Company also plans to continue to develop its disclosure requirements with regard to Article 449a of the CRR and the expected amendments to Commission Implementing Regulation (EU) 2021/637 laying out prudential disclosures on ESG risks.
+The Company also plans to continue to develop its disclosure requirements with regard to Article 449a of the CRR (disclosure requirement currently only applies to large institutions which have issued securities admitted to trading on a Member State regulated market) and the expected amendments to Commission Implementing Regulation (EU) 2021/637 laying out prudential disclosures on ESG risks.
 These will be developed in a manner that is proportionate to the Company's size and complexity and the level of risk that it faces while also ensuring that the disclosures are transparent and comprehensible.